Use Remote Access Monitoring and Accounting

 Applies To: Windows Server 2012, Windows Server 2012 R2

 Remote Access monitoring reports remote user activity and status for DirectAccess and VPN connections.
-It tracks the number and duration of client connections, among other statistics, as well as monitors the operations status of the server.
-An easy-to-use monitoring console provides a view of your entire Remote Access infrastructure to ensure total control.
+It tracks the number and duration of client connections (among other statistics), and monitors the operations status of the server.
+An easy-to-use monitoring console provides a view of your entire Remote Access infrastructure.
+Monitoring views are available for single server, cluster, and multisite configurations.

 The following monitoring and accounting scenarios are explained: